 Church live streaming can sometimes feel daunting, expensive, and overwhelming.
 What gear do you need?
 What channels should you broadcast to?
 Who should be live streaming?
 What should you live stream?

-Before you throw in the towel or go all in and spend a small fortune, let us share with you how you can get started with live streaming quickly and easily as well as the different ways (or “modes”) of live streaming that can help your church reach your congregation and best serve your community.
+Before you throw in the towel or go all in and spend a small fortune, let us share with you how you can get started with live streaming quickly and easily.
+We’ll also talk about the 4 modes of live streaming that can help your church reach your congregation and best serve your community.